silexphp/Silex/doc/cookbook/json_request_body.rst

-Accepting a JSON request body
+Accepting a JSON Request Body
 =============================

 A common need when building a restful API is the ability to accept a JSON